-In 2015-2016 priority will be given to applicants undertaking postgraduate study in Classical Archaeology.
+In 2016-2017 priority will be given to applicants undertaking postgraduate study in History and Classical Languages.
 The purpose of the award is to assist candidates in travelling for study or research.

 The amount awarded will not exceed £5,700 in total and may be divided between two or more applicants.